 The Welsh government came up with its official response to the commission this week.

 It's made up of around 30 pages which it says also makes up its vision for the future of public services.

 It came out on the day that the Environment Minister Alun Davies was sacked so, unsurprisingly, it didn't get much attention.

 Before we look at the response, let me remind you what was in the report.

 The overwhelming theme of the commission was a damning verdict on the public sector.

-It didn't blame individuals, instead it blamed the system and structures.'No gain'
+It didn't blame individuals, instead it blamed the system and structures.

 The area which comes in for most flak is the attempt by different public sector organisations to collaborate with each other.

 The report said that not only have these partnerships failed to deliver the expected improvements, but have actually made things worse as the public sector becomes more complex.